 The Company's long-term goal is to develop properties and achieve production on new acquisitions in Guyana, South America.
+In particular, the Company will attempt to develop the Peters property.

 The Company's Canadian properties are under care and maintenance.